Generic selectors

 Differentiation between nominal load capacity and actual load capacity

-When operating forklifts or lift trucks, a distinction must first be made between the rated load capacity and the actual load capacity (also: real or residual load capacity).
+When operating forklifts or pallet trucks, a distinction must first be made between the rated load capacity and the actual load capacity (also: real or residual load capacity).
 Colloquially, the nominal load capacity is also referred to as the payload of an industrial truck.
 However, the term “load capacity”, which is also frequently used in this context, is incorrect.

 The actual load capacity and the nominal load capacity are interdependent and must therefore always be considered together:

-• The actual load capacity determines the correct dimensioning of the industrial truck or the goods to be transported.
+- The actual load capacity determines the correct dimensioning of the industrial truck or the goods to be transported.
 The residual capacity is not applied to low lift trucks or tugs.
 For low-lift trucks, the concept of nominal load is used, and for tractors, the concept of tractive force and towed load.

 The load centre of gravity – safe lifting and moving of loads